Please Note That Postings Below From Fellow Cruisers Are Listed in Chronological Order, Based on Publication Date

 Yellow Background Denotes Navigation Alert Postings

-FLORIDA – AICW – PALM SHORES TO WEST PALM BEACH – LAKE WORTH SOUTH: Hazard to Navigation.
+FLORIDA – AICW – PALM SHORES TO WEST PALM BEACH – LAKE WORTH NORTH: Hazard to Navigation/Shallow Area

 Riviera Beach Municipal Marina lies west of AICW marker #42.